nyotalabs/s3-rekognition-witai/README.md

 If you want to skip all that mishegas and just jump into code then:

-    A. I think we are kindred spirits
+1. I think we are kindred spirits

-    B. The main code is in the lambda folder.
+2. The main code is in the lambda folder.
 Just make sure to create a role with "AWSLambdaFullAccess" and "AmazonRekognitionFullAccess" policies.

+3. I recommend using a 10 second timeout for the lambda function.